Effective Backdoor Mitigation in Vision-Language Models Depends on the Pre-training Objective: Experiments

-\Cref{fig:CC6M-cleaning-plots} shows the scatter plot of the Top-1 zero-shot Imagenet validation set accuracy and the ASR at the end of each finetuning epoch for the models pre-trained on the CC6M dataset.
-Due to space limitations, we defer the plots for the CC3M dataset in \Cref{sec:cc3m-main-results-appendix}.
+\paragraph{Findings from the Cleaning Procedure} \Cref{fig:CC6M-cleaning-plots} shows the scatter plot of the Top-1 zero-shot Imagenet validation set accuracy and the ASR at the end of each cleaning epoch for the models trained on the CC6M dataset.
+We defer the plots for the CC3M dataset in \Cref{sec:cc3m-main-results-appendix} for space consideration.
 For both the datasets, we observe that: \begin{enumerate}[leftmargin=7pt,topsep=0pt,itemsep=2pt] \item $\mathcal{L}^{ft}_{\text{MMCL}}$ and $\mathcal{L}^{ft}_{\text{SSL}}$ individually are ineffective cleaning losses as they cause a significant drop in accuracy for lowering the ASR for both the pre-training objectives.